 Depression: Taking Antidepressants Safely

-If your doctor has prescribed antidepressants, there are some important things you need to know about how to take them.
+If your doctor has prescribed antidepressants, there are some important things to know about how to take them.
 Following these guidelines can reduce problems and help you get the most benefit from your medicine.

-- Antidepressants can cause side effects, but most of them are mild and go away after you take the medicine for a few weeks.
+- Antidepressants can cause side effects.
+But most of them are mild and go away after you take the medicine for a few weeks.

 How to take antidepressant medicine wisely

 If your doctor has prescribed antidepressants, try these tips.
 They can help you get the most from your medicine.

 - Share your health history with your doctor.

 Tell your doctor about your other medicines and health conditions.
 These things can affect which antidepressant your doctor prescribes for you.
 Tell your doctor if you or anyone in your family has had bipolar disorder or used antidepressants before.

 It works best and has fewer side effects when you take it exactly as your doctor prescribed.
 If you miss a dose and it's not too late in the day, you can still take it.
 Don't double up doses.